Special Feature: Family Violence

 Family violence covers a broad range of acts that can include emotional, financial, physical, and sexual abuse.
 Not only does it harm the victim, but family violence presents dangers for immediate family members as well.

-To help inform about what has been shown to be successful or promising in addressing family violence, the CrimeSolutions.gov website contains reviews and ratings of a variety of programs and practices that aim to prevent family violence, help victims, and reduce the impact to witnesses.
+To help identify what has been shown to be successful or promising in addressing family violence, the CrimeSolutions.gov website contains reviews and ratings of a variety of programs and practices that aim to prevent family violence, help victims, and reduce the impact to those who witness such violence.

-The pages of this Special Feature contain publications and resources from the Office of Justice Programs and other federal sources related to family violence, the prevention of such violence, and response:
+Visit the following pages for information and resources from the Office of Justice Programs and other federal sources related to family violence, the prevention of such violence, and response: